PRP Hair Restoration in Grants Pass, OR

 • No downtime.
 You can go back to work or social activities the same day.

-• Improves hair thickness.
+• May improve hair density, thickness, and strand quality over time.
 Clinical studies show it can increase hair count and improve overall hair quality.

 • Confidence boost.
 When your hair looks better, you feel better.